mantl/mantl/docs/bare-metal/README.md

     ansible all -i inventory  -u centos -k -m authorized_key -a "user=centos key=https://github.com/youraccount.keys"

-Note this makes use of your public key on github.  if you don't have a git hub account or a key pair on your git hub account, get one.
+Note this makes use of your public key on Github.
+If you don't have a Github account or a key pair on your Github account, you can run a ansible copy command to move your public key over, add it to authorized_keys and change the file permissions.
+The Github and Ansible authorized_key module is a handy way to do this.

-the -k is needed cause I have to have it ask for a password at this point.
+The -k is needed because the ssh connection is still uses password based authentication.

-now all commands can happen with out the password and -k option.
+After this authorization step has been completed, all commands can happen without the password and -k option.
 Test with:

     ansible all -i inventory -u centos -m ping